ikumen/today-i-learned/posts/til/huffman-coding.md

 Custom fixed-width: 11000000000000101001010101
 ASCII             : 01110100011000010110000101100001011000010110000101100001011001110110011101100011011000110110001101100011
 ```
 Roughly a 10% and 78% improvement over fixed-width and ASCII schemes respectively, but these numbers are not realistic in practice, the sample data is very small.
-In practice the number of symbols/characters in a body of text would be higher, leading to longer prefix codes (e.g, a deeper tree to maintain unique prefix codes).
+In practice the number of symbols/characters in a body of text would be higher, leading to longer prefix codes (e.g. a deeper tree to maintain unique prefix codes).

 Anyways, that is how Huffman coding works.
 Let's summarize the steps and walk through a naive implementation.